knocklabs/docs/pages/getting-started/example-app.md

 You will need to create:

-1. Email and In-app feed channels
+1. Email and in-app feed channels
 2. Worklow called "welcome" which must include an email step with a welcome email
 3. Workflow called "new-comment" which includes an Email step and a In-app feed step
 4. Workflow called "new-asset" which includes an Email step an a In-app feed step

-The README also covers the creation of seed data, which also includes syncing your local users to your Knock account.
+The README also covers initial data setup, such as syncing your local users to your Knock account.
-Once the seed data is present and the workflows are created on Knock, you will be able to use the app locally and see triggered workflows messages.
+Once this seed data is present and the workflows are created on Knock, you can use the app locally and see trigger Knock workflows to send notifications from the example app.